-The Ellington lab is an idea factory, where your ideas are welcome.
+The Ellington lab is an idea factory, where your ideas are welcomed.

 Throughout its existence, the Ellington Lab has generated impactful new technologies and approaches.
 Currently, we are working in several different areas, including: